Nanoracks

-Nanoracks LLC is a private in-space services company which builds space hardware and in-space repurposing tools.
+Nanoracks LLC is an American private in-space services company which builds space hardware and in-space repurposing tools.
 The company also facilitates experiments and launches of CubeSats to Low Earth Orbit.

 Nanoracks's main office is in Houston, Texas.
 The business development office is in Washington, D.C., and additional offices are located in Abu Dhabi, United Arab Emirates (UAE) and Turin, Italy.[6][7]
 Nanoracks provides tools, hardware and services that allow other companies, organizations and governments to conduct research and other projects in space.

-Some of Nanoracks customers include Student Spaceflight Experiments Program (SSEP), the European Space Agency (ESA), the German Space Agency (DLR), NASA, Planet Labs, Space Florida, Virgin Galactic, Adidas, Aerospace Corporation, National Reconnaissance Office (NRO), UAE Space Agency, Mohammed bin Rashid Space Centre (MBRSC), and the Beijing Institute of Technology.

 Nanoracks currently helps facilitate science on the International Space Station in multiple ways and built the Bishop Airlock to launch payloads from the International Space Station.

+As part of a Series A funding round, XO Markets Holdings Inc. was formed as a holding company for NanoRacks, LLC.
+As of 2021, Nanoracks is the largest subsidiary of X.O.
+Markets.
+In May 2021, Voyager Technologies (formerly Voyager Space Holdings) acquired a majority stake in X.O.
+Markets, becoming the parent company of Nanoracks and positioning the company within a larger space technology portfolio.

 History

 Nanoracks was founded in 2009 by Jeffrey Manber and Charles Miller to provide commercial hardware and services for the U.S. National Laboratory on board the International Space Station via a Space Act Agreement with NASA.
 Nanoracks signed their first contract with NASA in September 2009 and had their first laboratory on the Space Station in April 2010.

 In August 2012, Nanoracks partnered with Space Florida to host the Space Florida International Space Station (ISS) Research Competition.
 As part of this program, Nanoracks and DreamUp provide research NanoLab box units to fly payloads to the ISS, with scientific research to be conducted on board the U.S. National Laboratory.
 In October 2013, Nanoracks became the first company to coordinate the deployment of small satellites from the ISS via the airlock in the Japanese Kibō module.
 This deployment was done using the Japanese Experiment Module (JEM) Small Satellite Orbital Deployer (J-SSOD).

 By 2015, Nanoracks had deployed 64 satellites into low Earth orbit, and had 16 satellites on the ISS awaiting deployment, with an order backlog of 99.
 The company also announced an agreement to fly a Chinese DNA experiment from the Beijing Institute of Technology on the International Space Station.
 The agreement includes Nanoracks delivering the experiment to the American side of the ISS in a SpaceX Dragon spacecraft and berthing the experiment to Nanoracks' orbiting laboratory facilities, then sending data back to the Chinese researchers.
 In 2022, Nanoracks became the first company to cut a piece of metal in space.

+In December 2020, Voyager Technologies (formerly Voyager Space Holdings) announced its intent to acquire a majority stake in X.O.
+Markets, the parent company of Nanoracks.
+The acquisition was completed in May 2021, with Voyager obtaining majority ownership.
+This strategic move positioned Nanoracks as a key subsidiary within Voyager's growing space technology portfolio.